ardangelo/beepy-ppa/README.md

 * While holding the "End Call" key (top right on the keypad), slide the power switch on
 * The Beepy will present itself as a USB mass storage device.
 Copy the firmware image into the drive and it will reboot with the new firmware

-## Updating firmware from 3.0 to a later version
+## Updating firmware from 3.0 on-device

 Starting with firmware version 3.0 and `beepy-kbd` 2.4, the package `beepy-fw` can be used to update firmware directly from Beepy.
 If you have a firmware version older than 3.0 installed, please update manually by flashing the `uf2` image over USB.